-If you wish to find or search for a specific word or phrase on a web page, while browsing with your Microsoft Edge, Firefox, Chrome, Opera, Internet Explorer or any other browser on your Windows 10/8/7 PC, then follow this simple procedure.
+If you wish to find or search for a specific word or phrase on a web page, while browsing with your Microsoft Edge, Firefox, Chrome, Opera, Internet Explorer or any other browser on your Windows 11/10/8/7 PC, then follow this simple procedure.
 This procedure is a built-in feature of web browsers that you can access anytime.
 Also, this feature to search or find a word on a webpage works for private windows or incognito tabs also.

-Search for a word on a web page in any browser on Windows PC is simple!
+To search for a word on a web page in any browser on Windows PC is simple!

 When you have opened the web page in your browser, simply press Ctrl+F keyboard combination to bring up the Find bar.